Ride2Rail/incentive-provider/README.md

 ```

 In a case, if the authentication or a request to the Agreement Ledger fails, the eligibility to receive the corresponding incentives is set to "false"
 and the HTTP status code  200 is returned.
-The information about the experienced errors is reported to the standard output and logged to the file [error.log](https://github.com/Ride2Rail/incentive-provider/blob/main/error.log).
+The information about the experienced errors is reported to the standard output and logged to the file _error.log_.

 # Limitations
 * The communication with the Agreement Ledger could be run in parallel to improve the response.
 However, the preliminary